Manakawad: Demographics

 As of the 2011 Census of India there were 457 households in Manakawad and a total population of 2,191 consisting of 1,107 males and 1,084 females.
 There were 233 children ages 0-6.

 Manakawad is a large village located in Navalgund Taluka of Dharwad district, Karnataka with total 457 families residing.
 The Manakawad village has population of 2191 of which 1107 are males while 1084 are females as per Population Census 2011.

 In Manakawad village population of children with age 0-6 is 233 which makes up 10.63 % of total population of village.
 Average Sex Ratio of Manakawad village is 979 which is higher than Karnataka state average of 973.
 Child Sex Ratio for the Manakawad as per census is 849, lower than Karnataka average of 948.

 Manakawad village has lower literacy rate compared to Karnataka.
 In 2011, literacy rate of Manakawad village was 72.83 % compared to 75.36 % of Karnataka.
 In Manakawad Male literacy stands at 84.81 % while female literacy rate was 60.80 %.

 As per constitution of India and Panchyati Raaj Act, Manakawad village is administrated by Sarpanch (Head of Village) who is elected representative of village.
-Our website, don't have information about schools and hospital in Manakawad village.